Summary: In this blog, we’ll see the methods to fix windows update error 0x8024002e which may occur when you “check for Windows updates”.

 - Access to an unmanaged server is not allowed

-[NOTE]: You may NOT have lost data after encountering the windows update error 0x8024002e.
+[NOTE]: You may NOT have lost data after encountering the Windows update error 0x8024002e.
 But once you’re able to fix this error, you must be cautious while installing Windows updates.
-We have seen cases when the installation of Windows updates and occurrence of Windows update error 0x8024002e have caused data loss.
-For instance, installation of Windows 10 October 2018 update (version 1809) proved to be catastrophic for some of the users who installed it.
+We have seen cases when the installation of Windows updates and the occurrence of Windows update error 0x8024002e have caused data loss.
+For instance, the installation of the Windows 10 October 2018 update (version 1809) proved to be catastrophic for some of the users who installed it.
 They lost their data.

 Let’s now discuss the methods that you can follow to fix Windows update error 0x8024002e.

 Try the methods mentioned here one after the other until the Windows update error 0x8024002e is resolved.
 These methods can help you to troubleshoot the Windows Update Error 0x8024002e :

 Method 1: Run Windows troubleshooter for Windows updates

 You can use Windows built-in troubleshooter to fix the issues related to Windows updates.
 To do this, follow the steps given below:

 Step 1: Type settings on the Windows search text box at the bottom left corner of the screen